 While the devastation will last for weeks or months following their death, the pain of losing them may last a lifetime.
 Many different factors affect the level of grief that you’ll suffer after losing a grandchild.
-Some things that will affect your grief are whether you have other grandchildren, their birth order, or if you’ve also suffered the loss of your child, your grandchild’s parent.
+Some things that will affect your grief include how close you were to your grandchild and if you’ve also suffered the loss of your child, your grandchild’s parent.

 Receiving news of your grandchild’s death is maybe one of the worst things you can ever hear.
 No grandparent is ever fully prepared when they get the sad news that their grandchild has died.
 You’ll not only feel the excruciating pain of losing them, but you’ll also hurt for your child who is grieving their loss.